-MUA's mission is to provide students of diverse backgrounds with the opportunity to acquire the medical and clinical expertise needed for a successful career as a practicing clinician, along with the skills and confidence needed to critically evaluate and apply new information.
+To provide students of diverse backgrounds with the opportunity to acquire the medical and clinical expertise needed for a successful career as a practicing clinician, along with the skills and confidence needed to critically evaluate and apply new information.

 In order to fulfill its mission, the university's program is structured around certain ideals which embody its view of the essential qualities of today's practicing physician.
 These ideals are defined in the six competencies adopted by the university and summarized below: